Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: Conclusion

 \section{Conclusion}

 In the context of the $M_{4}\times Z_{2}$ low-energy description of a two-brane Universe, we have derived the explicit expression of the coupling constant $g$ between the visible state of the neutron in our visible braneworld and the hidden state of the neutron in the hidden braneworld.
-Our phenomenological approach allows to study $g$ against the interbrane distance and the brane thickness (or brane energy scale).
-While colliders tend to reject new physics at TeV and beyond, it is shown that even if the brane energy scale corresponds to the Planck scale, $g$ can reach values motivating new passing-through-walls-neutron experiments purposed to detect neutron swapping between braneworlds \cite {npm,npmth}.
-While we focus here on a 5D bulk with a Chung-Freese metric, our approach could be extended to a 6D bulk and beyond, compact or non compact, warped or not.
+This phenomenological approach allows studying $g$ against the interbrane distance and the brane thickness (or brane energy scale), here in the framework of the Chung-Freese two-brane Universes involving $SO(3,1)$-broken 5D bulks.
+According to current experimental bounds on $g$, we have shown that a successful detection of the neutron swapping would lead to reject a braneworld energy scale below the GUT energy scale.
+While colliders tend to reject new physics at TeV and beyond, it is shown that even if the brane energy scale corresponds to the Planck scale, $g$ can reach values motivating new passing-through-walls-neutron experiments purposed to detect neutron swapping between braneworlds \cite{npm,npmth,murmur}.
+While we have focused here on a 5D bulk with a Chung-Freese metric, our approach could be extended to a 6D bulk and beyond, compact or non-compact, warped or not.
 This will be considered in further work to test the robustness of the present results.